 What will be in PS 1.7?

-Version 126.96.36.199 is a major release which aims at simplifying the creation of a shop and the path to your first sale.
+Version 18.104.22.168 is the next major release of PrestaShop, following version 22.214.171.124.
+This major version aims at simplifying the creation of a shop and product, and to facilitate the path to your first sale.
 It consists of four main projects:

 - A better way to create and maintain a theme:

-- An improved key user journeys in the back office:
+- Improved key user journeys in the back office:

 - Easily find installed and non-installed modules.

 - An improved administration interface menu structure, focused on getting the most common tasks done faster.